 5 Sure Fire Ways To Keep Yourself Cool This Summer Without Cranking Up Your A/C

-As summer fast approaches, it’s seriously tempting to crank up the A/C and position yourself in front of it.
-The issue is that even the latest A/C systems can rack up a hefty electricity bill if you’re not careful.
+As summer fast approaches, it’s seriously tempting to crank up the air conditioner and position yourself in front of it.
+The issue is that even the latest air conditioning systems can rack up a hefty electricity bill if you’re not careful.
 With this in mind, here are some other cost-effective way to keep yourself cool this summer.

 Keep your blinds closed